argonlaser/talk-with-linux/README.md

 Check your headers are installed on ```/lib/modules/$(uname -r)```.
 Now, we have all the stuffs needed to talk with the linux in the above folder.

-# Play with linux
+# Talk with linux
-Go to every folder in the workspace, compile and talk with the linux!
+Go to every folder in the workspace, compile and talk with linux!